-The shocking death of Robin Williams brings up the difficult topic of suicide, and in his case, the depression that triggered it.
-These are complex issues.
+The difficult topic of suicide and the depression that often triggers it are complex issues.
 Biological, cultural, social, and psychological causes all conspire to spark these tragic events.
 How can we relate to suicide from a Buddhist perspective?
-Is there a way to help those inclined to take their own lives, which in the United States alone occurs once every thirteen minutes?
+Is there a way to help those inclined to take their own lives, which in the United States alone there are on average 121 suicides per day.

-It’s human nature to avoid suffering, how we do so remains the question.
 In terms of the view, one way to look at suicide from a Buddhist perspective, and help us relate to it more skillfully, is to understand that suicide comes from a wild case of mistaken identity.
-In Buddhism, there are two fundamental levels of identity: the relative and the absolute.
 The relative level is the false level that comes from identifying with the contents of our mind – our thoughts and emotions.
 Until one enters a genuine spiritual path (where the idea of relative and absolute is first introduced), this is the only level of identity that exists.
 We are the sum of our thoughts and emotions.
 What else is there?

 But according to many spiritual traditions, there is a truer level of identification, a more authentic and foundation level of being.
 This absolute level transcends our thoughts and emotions, and can be viewed as the vast open space within which all our thoughts and emotions arise.
 The absolute level is like the sky, infinite, utterly accommodating, and permanent.
 The relative level is like clouds that arise in that sky, limited, obscuring, and always temporary.
 If we have no sense of this vast inner space of our own heart and mind (the absolute), then we have no choice but to contract and identify with what arises in that space (the relative).
 Thus occurs a tragic and primordial identity theft that is the source of all our suffering.